adminy/q64/RUNNING.md

 ## Default Login

-Username `pleb` with password `pleb`, you will be immediately prompted to change your password the moment you log in.
+Username `pi` with password `123qwe`, you will be immediately prompted to change your password the moment you log in.